Infinity-operads and Day convolution in Goodwillie calculus: Stable infinity -operads and derivatives of the identity

 \begin{remark} An object $\un{X} \in \cat{O}^{\otimes}$ with $p(\un{X}) = S$ can be identified with a collection of objects of $\cat{O}$ indexed by $S$: a bijection $\alpha: S \isom \langle n \rangle$ induces a sequence of equivalences

-Based on this observation, we will typically use a finite sequence of objects in $\cat{O}$ as a representative for an arbitrary object of $\cat{O}^{\otimes}$.
-For example, in (3) above, we can identify the object $\un{Y}$ with the sequence $(Y_1,\dots,Y_n)$. \end{remark}
+Based on this observation, we typically use a finite sequence of objects in $\cat{O}$ as a representative for an arbitrary object of $\cat{O}^{\otimes}$.
+For example, in part (iii) of Definition~\ref{def:op} we identify the object $\un{Y}$ with the sequence $(Y_1,\dots,Y_n)$. \end{remark}